Digital Nomad Life in Salento, Colombia

 What residency documents or visas did I need if I will be in Salento for a while?

 "If you are planning to stay in Salento for an extended period, you will need a valid passport with at least six months of validity remaining.
 If you are staying for less than 90 days, you may not need a visa, as many countries have visa-free agreements with Colombia for short stays.
 However, if you plan to stay longer than 90 days, you will need to apply for a visa.
 The type of visa you need will depend on the purpose of your stay.
 For example, if you are planning to work, you will need a work visa.
 If you are planning to study, you will need a student visa.
 You will also need proof of sufficient funds to support your stay and a return ticket to your home country.
-It's important to check with the Colombian embassy or consulate in your home country for the most accurate and up-to-date information," said one person in Salento.
+It's important to check with the Colombian embassy or consulate in your home country for the most accurate and up-to-date information," remarked one foreigner who made the move to Salento.

 What cultural blunders should I try to avoid making in Salento?